EchoLeague/Echo-League-Rules/RULES.md

     1. 0-60 minutes: five (5) minutes of break time
     2. 60-90 minutes: ten (10) minutes of break time
     3. 90+ minutes: fifteen (15) minutes of break time
-8. Using all chat is forbidden, and will result in warning or forfeit (as decided by administration) except in these circumstances:
+8. Using all chat is forbidden (this includes the new TI Compendium All-Chat Sounds), and will result in warning or forfeit (as decided by administration) except in these circumstances:
     1. Explaining or discussing why a pause or issue has occurred.
     2. Polite pause-time discussion.
     3. Wishing the other team, “Good luck, have fun” or of similar nature.